My Main Page with Links to My Other

 163p (H) 1997

 Not much of an argument.
-Mostly a collection of recommendations to counter the too high probabilities of nuclear disasters from terrorists, rogue states and accidental attacks.
-Among the recommendations: No first-use, storing warheads away from their launchers and reducing the size of nuclear arsenals to 200 weapons for each nuclear power--a number that is too low because nuclear weapons are easy to hide.
-No first-use is unenforceable lip service promise.
-Not recommended.
+Mostly a collection of recommendations to counter the too high probabilities of nuclear disasters from terrorism and accidental attacks.
+Among the recommendations: No first-use, storing warheads away from their launchers, and reducing the size of nuclear arsenals to 200 weapons for each nuclear power--a number too low because nuclear weapons are easy to hide.
+No first-use is a lip service promise.

 Biohazard by Ken Alibek

 Among the horrible problems with bioweapons is the fact that we may not know about an attack until 100s of hours after the first person is exposed.
-Figuring out where to target biodefense funds and biodefense in general are both extremely difficult tasks.
-Alibek was once a head honcho at a Soviet bioweapons plant, where smallpox and all sorts of other micro-scum were part of research and production, most of it in violation of various treaties.
+Figuring out where to target biodefense funds and biodefense in general are both extremely difficult.
+Alibek, allegedly, was once a head honcho at a Soviet bioweapons plant, where smallpox and all sorts of other micro-scum were part of research and production, most of it in violation of various treaties.
 The biographical portions of this work are a self-serving waste, but the biological revelations are horrifying.
 Worth browsing.

 How Good Do We Have to Be? —Harold S. Kushner